Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Methods

 The cluster-matching workflow operates on pairs of scans in sequential order.
-The time fo each scan is indicated in Table \ref{tab:scans_times}.
-For example, in Sequence 1.00, the scan at 00 minutes is evaluated pairwise with the following scans: 04 with 08, 08 with 16, etc. For ease of discussion, these pairs are referred to by their mid-interval time (Table \ref{tab:interval_times}); e.g., the pairing between scans 12 and 16 is indicated as "14 minutes".
+The time for each scan is indicated in Table \ref{tab:scans_times}.
+For example, in Sequence 1.00, the scan at 00 minutes is evaluated pairwise with the following scans: 04 with 08, 08 with 16, and so forth.
+For ease of discussion, these pairs are referred to by their mid-interval time (Table \ref{tab:interval_times}); e.g., the pairing between scans 12 and 16 is indicated as ``14 minutes''.For brevity, please refer to Table \ref{tab:class} for the cluster classification nomenclature; a more detailed description is given in the supplementary material (see section \textit{Cluster Matching And Classification}).